 At the time of starting the development process for an eCommerce project, there are can be a few decisions that same difficult to be made, just like in any other web or app development.
-But to create an online store, you have to be even more careful with the platform you choose, how you add the payment options, customer support, and handle the shipment.
+But to create an online store, you have to be even more careful with the platform you choose, how you add the payment options, customer support, and handling of the shipment.

 When it comes to an eCommerce project, Magento and WooCommerce are two of the most favorite platforms that are often preferred by a lot of developers.
 Both these platforms are pretty powerful and come with their own strengths and weaknesses.
 Either you will consult any of the developers who are loaded with rich skills and expertise both in WordPress website development and Magento Development.
 While starting the development of an eCommerce site using either of these platforms, there are a few points we need to take into consideration.
 Let’s jump into it.

 WooCommerce is a free, open-source, powerful plugin for developing a website using the WordPress platform.
 All the basic features you require for an eCommerce website are fulfilled by WooCommerce.
 One of the best parts about WooCommerce is that it retains the ease of use offered by its parent platform – WordPress.

 Magento is an eCommerce platform recently acquired by Adobe.
 It is tailored specifically to suit the needs of web development professionals for developing medium to large online stores.
 The feature set offered by Magento is some of the most robust and powerful features.
 This makes Magento an ideal platform for high-end online stores.

 Choose a Suitable eCommerce Platform Based on these Reasons

 - The kind of services offered by the company.

 - The number of physical products that are allowed to be sold.

 1. The codebase on Magento is flexible enough to be customized according to your needs.
 Offers third-party plug-ins and APIs.

 2. Magento has a good community so there won’t be any problem getting support from them.